My 4-day detox to calm monkey mind on a southwest adventure.

 It’s not an easy feat- to calm monkey mind.
 But I can tell you from experience, there’s a lot of compassion, wisdom, wellness, and peace in learning to do so.

-In the hotbox heat of the desert, despite being “busy,” I was aware and present.
+In the hot oven heat of the desert, despite arriving “busy,” I was leaving aware and present.
 I was wholly with myself, my son, my family, my environment (even my thoughts and feelings).

 I talked my mind monkeys down from their branches and within my reach.
 With deep breaths, I repeated my mantra- live intentionally seeking less overwhelm and more enrichment.
 With compassion, I held space for myself affirming- how I feel is not who I am.